Plant evolutionary developmental biology: Genetic evidences for leaf evolution

 One feature of a plant is its phyllotaxy.
 The arrangement of leaves on the plant body is such that the plant can maximally harvest light under the given constraints, and hence, one might expect the trait to be genetically robust.
 However, it may not be so.
 In maize, a mutation in only one gene called abphyl (abnormal phyllotaxy) was enough to change the phyllotaxy of the leaves.
 It implies that sometimes, mutational tweaking of a single locus on the genome is enough to generate diversity.
 The abphyl gene was later on shown to encode a cytokinin response regulator protein.

-Once the leaf primordial cells are established from the SAM cells, the new axes for leaf growth are defined, one important (and more studied) among them being the abaxial-adaxial (lower-upper surface) axes.
+Once the leaf primordial cells are established from the SAM cells, the new axes for leaf growth are defined, one important (and more studied) among them being the abaxial-adaxial (lower-upper surface) axis.
 The genes involved in defining this, and the other axes seem to be more or less conserved among higher plants.
 Proteins of the HD-ZIPIII family have been implicated in defining the adaxial identity.
 These proteins deviate some cells in the leaf primordium from the default abaxial state, and make them adaxial.
 It is believed that in early plants with leaves, the leaves just had one type of surface - the abaxial one.
 This is the underside of today's leaves.
 The definition of the adaxial identity occurred some 200 million years after the abaxial identity was established.
 One can thus imagine the early leaves as an intermediate stage in evolution of today's leaves, having just arisen from spiny stem-like outgrowths of their leafless ancestors, covered with stomata all over, and not optimized as much for light harvesting.